strangebuzz/phpquiz/README.txt

 * Add readme.md
 * Add 10 questions
+* Handle the submitted answer
++ Create a Symfony form for the answers
-* Put the carbon image as the social image
+* Put the carbon image as the social image in the show page

 @Bugs